Jeremy-Demlow/snowflake-intelligence-dbt-example/README.md

 - *"Which technicians have ratings below 3 stars?"*
 - *"What's our total revenue this year?"*
 - *"Send a performance report to jeremy.demlow@snowflake.com"*
-- *"Analyze our competitor ServiceTitan's website"*
+- *"Analyze our competitor amce's website"*
 - *"What does our annual report say about customer trust?"*
 - *"Which customer segments have the highest NDR?"*